-In the year of this report much of the infrastructure work took place in Coventry, West Warwick, Scituate and East Greenwich.
-A total of approximately 6 miles of water main was replaced as part of the 2021 Infrastructure Replacement Plan.
+In the year of this report much of the infrastructure work took place in Coventry, West Warwick, and East Greenwich.
+A total of approximately 6 miles of primarily 12-inch and 8-inch ductile iron water main was replaced as part of the 2021 Infrastructure Replacement Plan.
 Three critical pressure reducing valve stations were installed in Coventry to replace existing stations that were outdated and not connected to system monitoring equipment.
 This work also included reservicing existing and new customers with a new high service water main on Division Road to loop areas that were currently serviced at pressures lower than the required 20 PSI.

-A new pressure reducing valve station on Pontiac Avenue in West Warwick was also installed as part of the 2021 Infrastructure Replacement Plan to provide redundancy to the Oaklawn area of Cranston and the area of West Warwick from the Cranston and West Warwick town line to Wakefield Street in West Warwick. infrastructure work will begin soon in West Warwick where approximately 14,000 linear feet of new water main will be installed.
+A new pressure reducing valve station on Pontiac Avenue in West Warwick was also installed as part of the 2021 Infrastructure Replacement Plan to provide redundancy to the Oaklawn area of Cranston and the area of West Warwick from the Cranston and West Warwick town line to Wakefield Street in West Warwick.
+The 2021 Infrastructure Replacement Plan project was completed in December 2023 with the exception of final paving which will be completed by late spring of 2024.
+The 2022 Infrastructure Replacement Plan work continued the aggressive replacement of critical infrastructure for several high priority locations within the Kent County Water Authority distribution system.
+The work of this project generally involves the installation of water mains in West Warwick where approximately 14,000 linear feet of new water main will be installed.
+Specifically, the 2022 Infrastructure Replacement Plan project involves the replacement of 1887 vintage cast iron main along Cowesett Avenue.
+While in the roadway, a separate high service line to loop several dead-end mains and reservice localized areas of historic low pressures will be installed.
+A major component to this project is the replacement and relocation of the water main at the intersection of Cowesett Avenue and Quaker Lane.
+Water main failure at this location has the potential of catastrophic collateral damage to surrounding infrastructure due to the recent installation of a natural gas high pressure underground station and associated infrastructure in close proximity to the Kent County Water Authority's existing water infrastructure.
 We strive to achieve the most amount of infrastructure replacement within the rate structure budgetary limits reviewed and approved by the Public Utilities Commission.
 Infrastructure replacement improves water quality and the service you receive.
 Aging water mains, tanks and pumping stations must be systematically replaced to extend these costs over the life cycle of the asset.
 We are very pleased that the planned projects brought to final completion this past year improved water quality and overall service to our customers.
 Additionally, the roadways were paved curb to curb as part of the water infrastructure projects with limited municipal cost sharing.
 This represents a great investment in your community without an increased burden on the municipal tax budget.